code-mj/Recommendation-Engine/README.md

 **Conclusion:**

- - The emotional recognition model is trained with accuracy 0.76 using CNN and as per our case, the recognized emotion is "sad" and for that emotion, the top rated movies are:
+ - The emotional recognition model is trained with accuracy 0.76 using CNN and as per our case, the recognized emotion is "happy" and for that emotion, the top rated movies are:
     - George Carlin: You Are All Diseased
     - Dr. Goldfoot and the Bikini Machine
     - I'm the One That I Want